ashwinipokle/dimensionality-reduction/readme.txt

-This repository contains mulit-thread, multi-node and hybrid (multi-core + multi-node) implementations of SVD and PCA using QR decomposition for Tall and Skinny matrices (TSQR).
+This repository contains multi-thread, multi-node and hybrid (multi-core + multi-node) implementations of SVD and PCA using QR decomposition for Tall and Skinny matrices (TSQR).
 This work has been inspired by work of Benson, Austin R., David F. Gleich, and James Demmel in "Direct QR factorizations for tall-and-skinny matrices in MapReduce architectures." and extends their work to introduce task parallelism.

 This method of calculating PCA / SVD works only if cols >> rows, and this should be true even at lowest granularity i.e. even for individual core / worker thread, cols >> rows, otherwise this algorithm produces indeterminate results.